How to get images on your Squarespace website to show up in Google image search results

 In this post, we are going to look at how to get the images on your Squarespace website to show up in Google image search results.
 There are so many SEO benefits from this and it's a great thing to focus on if you want to grow your website.

 SEO is admittedly confusing so if you have any questions, you are welcome to leave a comment below and I’ll do my best to respond.
 I personally work with select consulting and strategy clients every month so if you’re interested in that, please get in touch.
-Finally, I also share SEO tips with my newsletter (which you can sign up for here).
+I also share SEO tips with my newsletter (which you can sign up for here).
 Check out my Squarespace SEO page for more resources, blog posts & video tutorials and get your copy of my Squarespace SEO Checklist below for free.
 Phew!

 Sit back, relax, and let's take a look!